Serialcomms/COM-Port-Enumeration-VBA/README.md

 Notes

-1. Worksheet VBA required in file `Sheet1.bas` to refresh combobox list.
+1. Worksheet VBA required in file `Sheet1.bas` to refresh combobox contents list.
 2. Further development required to use with Excel and other Office applications.
 3. See `getcommports` [documentation](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-getcommports) for details of Win32 API function used.